There are 3 things you need to know about the Greek debt crisis:

 There is no way through any combination of austerity or more time that Greece in 20 lifetimes could ever pay back what they owe.
 In fact, their debt can only get bigger.
 The question is not if, but when will they default?

 2) It’s going to be ugly!

-No one is discussing the ramifications of Europe having to write-off a Trillion Euros of Greek debt.
-How this will effect a soft European economy, a soft world economy and a soft U.S. economy could be profound.
+No one is discussing the ramifications of Europe having to write off a Trillion Euros of Greek debt.
+How this will affect a soft European economy, a soft world economy and a soft U.S. economy could be profound.

 When Greece walks away from its crushing debt burden, it will pave the way for other countries in similar situations to do the same.
 How will THIS affect the world’s economies?
 See #2 above.

 Ok, so what does this have to do with my 401-k?